 Targets that run NI Linux Real-Time can greatly benefit from the vast ecosystem of IP available for Linux.
 To install, manage, and make use of the ecosystem, rely on opkg, the package manager provided on NI Linux Real-Time.
 To learn more about opkg, visit OPKG Package Manager.

-Beyond giving you the ability to more easily integrate C/C++ code with the System Exec VI and the Call Library Function Node, NI Linux Real-Time targets allow you to use code from the Linux ecosystem, reuse in-house code, and develop, deploy, and debug C/C++ code with an Eclipse-based tool.
-To learn more about the C/C++ Development Tools for NI Linux Real-Time, Eclipse Edition, see Building C/C++ Applications for NI Linux Real-Time.
+Beyond giving you the ability to more easily integrate C/C++ code with the System Exec VI and the Call Library Function Node, NI Linux Real-Time targets allow you to use code from the Linux ecosystem, reuse in-house code, and develop, deploy, and debug C/C++ code using your IDE of choice.
+To learn more about your IDE options, refer to Building C/C++ Applications for NI Linux Real-Time.

 Access the Linux real-time offline download to get driver support for your Linux system.

 Learn more about NI Linux Real-Time Operating System PXI hardware support.

 The new NI Linux Real-Time uses a real-time scheduler similar to the one on current real-time targets to handle the time-critical code scheduling and a completely fair scheduler (CFS) to handle all noncritical code scheduling.
 Current real-time targets with dedicated RTOSs rely solely on a real-time scheduler to manage both time-critical tasks as well as lower priority system tasks.
 The CFS in NI Linux Real-Time offers improved performance as lower priority tasks are more efficiently scheduled.
 To learn more about CFS, visit Inside the Linux 2.6 Completely Fair Scheduler.